What’s more warming after a day in the wild than a good old campfire? Drinking homemade mulled wine is a pretty good start.

-What’s more warming after a day in the wild than a good old campfire?
-Well — drinking homemade mulled wine around the campfire maybe?
 Jen Kui-Maxwell has perfected her mulled wine recipe via the arduous task of trying wine from all over Australia.
 Here’s her recipe for the perfect campfire mulled wine (best drunk under a wide-open sky).

 I love red wine.
-Whenever I am on a road trip, I visit some of the amazing local wine producers that Australia has on offer.
+Whenever I’m on a road trip, I visit some of the amazing local wine producers that Australia has on offer.
 The beautiful thing about red wine is the magic that happens when you combine it with aromatic spices and a splash of brandy.
 This mulled wine makes for a decadent addition to a cold night, particularly when you’re camping in the crisp open air.

 To save bringing lots of separate ingredients camping with you, you can make up a mix with half the sugar, the spices and the currants at home beforehand and just slice in the fresh fruit at the last minute, adding extra sugar to taste.